ocelot-inc/ocelotgui/README.md

 try to run the project, try to install GL.
 With Ubuntu: sudo apt-get install libgl1-mesa-dev.
 With Fedora: sudo yum install mesa-libGL-devel.</P>

-<P>Ocelot itself uses Qt Creator regularly,
-and it is simple to install for most Linux distros.
-However, it requires a large amount of disk space.</P>

 <P>For more commentary about compiling and building,
 read an ocelotgui.cpp comment that begins with the words